dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 It may very well be that annotations affecting declarations (which is typically what annotations on library declarations do) have no benefit from being limited based on something as (so far) semantically arbitrary as source ordering.
+But on the other hand, users may choose to order source depending on properties that annotations apply to. _The analyzer may want to review annotations that apply to a library for whether they can reasonably apply to any sub-tree of parts.
+For example `@Deprecated(…)` could apply to every member in a sub-tree, allowing a library to keep its deprecated API, and its necessary imports, separate from the rest, so that it can all be removed as a single operation, and then marking all that API as deprecated with one annotation._

 ##### An `// ignore` applying to a sub-tree

 The analyzer recognizes `// ignore: …` comments as applying to the same or next line.
 For ignoring multiple warnings, there is a `// ignore_for_file: …` comment which covers the entire file.
+There is no `ignore_for_library` that would apply to the entire library, including parts.

-It can be considered whether to have an `// ignore_for_all_files: …` (or a better name) which applies to an entire subtree, not just the current file.
+It can be considered whether to have an `// ignore_for_all_files: …` (or a better name) which applies to an entire sub-tree, not just the current file, and not the entire library.
+It would apply to the entire library if applied to the library file.

 It may very well be better to *not* that, and have each sub-part write its own `// ignore_for_file: ...`.
 That makes it very easy to see which ignores are in